influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 # File System Layout

 The file system is organized a directory per shard where each shard is an integer number.
-Within the shard dir exists a set of other directories and files:
+Within each shard directory, there is a set of other directories and files:

-* wal Dir - Contains a set numerically increasing files WAL segment files name ######.wal.
-The wal dir will be a separate location from the TSM data files so that different types can be used if necessary.
+* a wal directory - contains a set numerically increasing files WAL segment files named #####.wal.
+The wal directory is separate from the directory containing the TSM files so that different types can be used if necessary.
-* TSM files - A set of numerically increasing TSM files containing compressed series data.
+* .tsm files - a set of numerically increasing TSM files containing compressed series data.
-* Tombstone files - Files named after the corresponding TSM file as #####.tombstone.
+* .tombstone files - files named after the corresponding TSM file as #####.tombstone.
 These contain measurement and series keys that have been deleted.
-These are removed during compactions.
+These files are removed during compactions.

 # Data Flow